poweradmin/poweradmin-docs/docs/installation/remote-setup-guide.md

-# Remote PowerAdmin Setup Guide
+# Remote Poweradmin Setup Guide

-This guide details how to set up PowerAdmin on a separate server from your PowerDNS installation, allowing you to maintain a dedicated admin interface without needing to install PowerDNS on the same machine.
+This guide details how to set up Poweradmin on a separate server from your PowerDNS installation, allowing you to maintain a dedicated admin interface without needing to install PowerDNS on the same machine.

 ## Prerequisites

-- A server for PowerAdmin (referred to as "admin server")
+- A server for Poweradmin (referred to as "admin server")
 - A server running PowerDNS (referred to as "DNS server")
 - MySQL/MariaDB, PostgreSQL, or SQLite database access from the admin server to the PowerDNS database
 - Network connectivity between both servers